adamboerema/polymertutorial/README.md

         </template>
     </template>

 Notice the {{gifns}} value in the items tag?
 This is how you directly access attributes bound to your polymer object.
-So if you wanted you could also add a title for the event like so
+So if you wanted, you could also add a title for the event like so

 	<h1>{{event}}</h1>